Migracode-Barcelona/js3-jest/README.md

+# Jest exercises

+> ⚠️ **If your assignment has been given to you through GitHub Classroom, this repository *does not need to be forked*: open the created repository using CodeSpaces OR clone the created repository!**

+> 💡 Inside a CodeSpace or VS Code, you can also use the shortcut: Control+Alt+N (or ⌃ Control+⌥ Option+N on macOS), or press F1 and then select/type Run Code, the code will run and the output will be shown in the Output window.

 ## Getting Started

-First, you will need to clone the repo:
+First, you will need to clone the repo: (if you are not already inside a CodeSpace)

 ```bash
 $ git clone url-of-the-repo